chensxb97/chensxb97.github.io/_posts/2023-10-30-Speed-Up-Using-Shortcuts-Windows.md

 ## Conclusion

-Ever since I started using them, it was excruciating to realise the amount of time wasted performing repetitive work (Eg. Editing the same variable names repeatedly; Highlighting a block of text; Deleting characters one by one using Backspace).
+Ever since I started learning and using these shortcuts, it was excruciating to realise the amount of time wasted performing repetitive work (Eg. Editing the same variable names repeatedly; Highlighting a block of text; Deleting characters one by one using Backspace).
 To anyone who is using a computer, ditch the mouse and give these shortcuts a shot.
 Afterwards, you can reward yourself with a nice coffee break :)

 ## Sources